dreamking60/d3-start-to-finish-leanpub/manuscript/09 PRACTICAL Draw the Data.md

 ![](https://learn.createwithdata.com/wp-content/uploads/2020/07/image-2.png)

-It’s not the most exciting of data visualizations, but each circle represents a country.
+It’s not the most exciting of data visualisations, but each circle represents a country.
 Later on we show how to set the radius of each circle according to a data variable.

 ## Overview